Back to blog

 • Launch readiness and learning setup: about 1 week to confirm analytics, support paths, content, onboarding, rollback steps, and issue triage.

 Many teams lose time by letting discovery, design, and engineering continue without a stable no-scope list.
 Once version one starts absorbing version two ideas, every estimate becomes unreliable.
+For mobile-heavy projects, pair the plan with a practical mobile app development process so store submission, device coverage, release QA, and post-launch monitoring are not treated as afterthoughts.

 • Too many audiences: one product trying to serve founders, operations, managers, and end users equally well in version one.